dianecandler/dianecandler/README.md

 - 🌱 I’m interested in a Product Manager position with a progressive company desiring extensive experience and could benefit from my full-stack web development skills.
 - 🔭 I’m currently working on updating programs initially created before graduating from The University of Texas at Austin Full-Stack Coding Program October 2020.
 - 👯 I’m looking to collaborate on full-stack web development contract opportunities.
+- 😄 Pronouns: Enthusiastic, Hard Working, Creative - like to push for better!
 - 🤔 I’m looking for help learning more about photography.
-- 💬 Ask me about interior design or building restoration.
+- 💬 Ask me about anything!
+I am happy to help.
-- 📫 How to reach me: dianedcandler@gmail.com
-- 😄 Pronouns: Enthusiastic, Hard Working, Creative
-- ⚡ Fun fact: Movies have been shot inside and outside my property.
+- ⚡ Fun fact: Movies have been made on my property.

 <!--